 Speaking to Sparrows is “a feature length documentary film that explores beauty, brokenness, vulnerability, relationships and healing our identity as women.”
 Audrey Assad, Sr. Miriam James, Mary Bielski and worship leader Ben Walther are just a few of the people who bring their wisdom and passion to this project.

-If you’re interested in viewing this film with your small group, youth group, or family, you can find more information here about hosting a screening or finding a location to watch the full-length film that will be released this fall.
+If you’re interested in viewing this film with your small group, youth group, or family, you can find more information here.

 1) Is beauty is an issue that women you know struggle with?
 Why?
 Can you identify some of the lies that our society believes in terms of beauty and identity?